Beyoncé's Grammy Style Was Inspired by the Black Panthers

 Christopher Polk/Getty Images

-In a time of social unrest with various movements calling for justice, as pop culture icons, Beyoncé and Jay-Z are making it known what they stand for.
+In a time of social unrest with various movements calling for justice, as pop culture icons, Beyoncé and her husband Jay-Z are making it known what they stand for.

 The queen's Black Panther-inspired outfits also come just in time for the premiere of Black Panther, the first Marvel movie with an all-black cast.
 The film hits theaters on February 15.